 second level protections for certain IGO names and acronyms by inclusion on a Reserved Names List in section 2.2.1.2.3 of the Applicant Guidebook, applicable in all new gTLD registries approved in the first round of the New gTLD Program.
 The specific IGO names to be protected shall be those names or acronyms that: 1) qualify under the current existing criteria to register a domain name in the .int gTLD; and 2) have a registered .int domain OR a determination of eligibility under the .int criteria; and 3) apply to ICANN to be listed on the reserved names list for the second level prior to the delegation of any new gTLDs by no later than 28 February 2013.

 This outcome only provides protections of identifiers at the first and second level domains for the first round only of the new gTLD program thus requiring this issue to be considered via policy development for future gTLD rounds.
+The WG may consider this outcome as a chance to review harms or abusive registrations to provide further evidence of harm before granting any protections for future rounds of gTLDs (evidence criteria should be developed).

 Because the first round gTLD applications have already been filed, no additional actions are necessary.
 However, second level protections of IGO-INGO names remain in force.

 The protected identifiers (to be determined how qualified) will be placed on the Reserved Names with the only available exception process being the established Registry Services Evaluation Process (RSEP).
 If the protected organizations wish to register their respective second level names, it will require the removal of the name from the Reserved Names list for the particular gTLD of choice.
 It will require collaboration with the designated Registry Operator to submit a request via the RSEP process that may not be as flexible or a suitable method for granting said exceptions.